prabhat-021/InternShip-Task/README.md

 - `handleDownload()`: Creates downloadable PHP file from plugin code
 - `handleDelete()`: Removes plugins from history
 - `handleRename()`: Updates plugin names
+- `handleLoadPlugin()`: Loads an existing plugin into the editor for editing
+- `handleEdit()`: Updates an existing plugin with edited code
+- `handleEditGenerate()`: Sends existing code with new prompt to regenerate plugin code

 ## Getting Started